-The Deutsches Design Museum Foundation is organised as a lively, interdisciplinary movement which guides the discussion about a new design awareness in order to find joint answers to key questions.
+The German Design Museum Foundation is organised as a lively, interdisciplinary movement which guides the discussion about a new design awareness in order to find joint answers to key questions.
 How should design be communicated, collected or exhibited?
 How can we develop new and sustainable ways of funding design?

 Designers and staff from our foundation deliver talks at congresses and symposia at regular intervals about the areas of focus of our funding programmes.
 We get involved in discussions about ways of ´making art and culture more accessible, for instance, at the "Children to Olympus Congress" organised by the Cultural Foundation of the Länder (the German Federal States).